-The first step in developing students’ “soft” skills is to determine which “soft” skills are lacking.
+The first step in developing nursing and healthcare students’ “soft” skills is to determine which are lacking.
 By first defining the skills that are lacking, it allows the student to develop an improvement plan for those “soft” skills.
 A thorough understanding of the importance of the skills needing improvement is essential.
 Creating a list of three to five reasons the “soft” skill should be learned or enhanced will give a framework for developing the skill.

 The next step is to practice the skill daily.
 With some skills, practicing them daily can quickly form a habit, while others may take time.
 For example, if the lacking “soft” skill is time management, then learning proper planning and good organization will need to be scheduled throughout the day.
 Creating a habit of focusing on time management improvement will begin to develop this skill as it is incorporated into daily practice.